Tprezioso/React-Native-StopWatch/README.md

 <h1>React Native StopWatch</h1>
-Simple project for learn React Native by making a StopWatch.
+Simple project for learning React Native by making a StopWatch.